NicholasGWK/elm-workshop/Readme.md

 ### Prerequisites

-Before attending the workshop, please install the elm platform, elm-format, and integrate these with your editor of choice.
+Before attending the workshop, please clone this repo, install the elm platform, elm-format, and integrate these with your editor of choice.
 This will help us jump right in!

 ### Install platform and elm-format